 Animals with signs of thiamine deficiency respond rapidly to IM injection of thiamine hydrochloride (up to 1 mg/kg body wt), followed by oral supplementation.
 Control usually involves supplemental thiamine at 25 mg/kg food, preferably administered 2 hr before a main feeding.

 The antioxidant properties of vitamin E are believed to play an important role in maintaining the integrity of cellular membranes.
 Oxidative processes during the storage of fish destroy vitamin E and other antioxidants.
 Steatitis has been induced experimentally in phocid seals, and relationships between vitamin E deficiency and hyponatremia are suspected.
-Captive piscivores commonly are supplemented PO with vitamin E at a rate up to 100 mg/kg of feed, which generally maintains high serum levels of the vitamin.
+Captive piscivores commonly are supplemented PO with vitamin E at a rate of as much as 100 mg/kg of feed, which generally maintains high serum levels of the vitamin.
 This does not appear necessary if feeder fish are properly stored and thawed.